Why does the Youth Commission have meetings and what are they about?

 Check out the Agendas & Minutes page to see the official record of what the Youth Commission has done.

 When are the meetings and can I come talk about something?

 The Youth Commission meets on the 1st and 3rd Mondays of each month at 5:15pm in City Hall, Room 416.
 Want to come?
-Feel free to take a look at our meeting schedule, click here for Word and click here for PDF.
+Feel free to take a look at our meeting schedule, click here for PDF.
 Do you have an issue you think the Youth Commission should hear about?
 Fill out an agenda item request form (PDF) to get on the Youth Commission agenda.
 You can click here to download the form .

 The Youth Commission's four-person Executive Committee decides what appears on the the meeting agendas.
-The Executive Committee meets at 5:30pm in room 345 of City Hall on the Wednesday before a every Youth Commission meeting.
+The Executive Committee meets at 6:45pm in room 345 of City Hall on the Wednesday before every Youth Commission meeting.

 Are you 12-23 years old?
 A San Francisco resident?
 Passionate about your community, public policy and local government?

 If you answered yes to the questions above, please come to a Youth Commission committee meeting!
-Take a look at our 2012-2013 Youth Commission all committee meeting calendar available in (Word) and (PDF).
+Take a look at our 2013-2014 Youth Commission all committee meeting calendar available in (PDF).

-As per the 2012-2013 Youth Commission Bylaws (Word) (PDF), the Youth Commission shall have 5 standing, issue-based committees.
+As per the 2013-2014 Youth Commission Bylaws (PDF), the Youth Commission shall have 5 standing, issue-based committees.
 Each committee meets, at minimum, once a month.
 Committee meetings are in the Youth Commission office (City hall, room 345):

-The Youth Commission also has a five-member Executive Committee--meets 2nd and 4th Tuesday of each month, Youth Commission office--that, as per the Commission bylaws, is critical to the functioning of the entire Commission; most importantly, perhaps the Executive Committee creates full Youth Commission meeting agendas.
+The Youth Commission also has a five-member Executive Committee--meets on the Wednesday before a full Youth Commission meeting in the Youth Commission office--that, as per the Commission bylaws, is critical to the functioning of the entire Commission; most importantly, perhaps the Executive Committee creates full Youth Commission meeting agendas.